Could Sunak's green review threaten UK net zero?

 They have largely been achieved by switching away from fossil fuels - coal, oil and gas - for electricity.

-The biggest gains have been in electricity generation where emissions have fallen by around three-quarters since 1990.
+Emissions from electricity generation have fallen by around three-quarters since 1990.

 Meanwhile the proportion of electricity generated by renewables - like wind and solar - has grown to around 40% in the last few years, up from just over 10% a decade ago.